KINGSABRI/sql/README.md

 - Enumerates databases tables and columns
 - Enables and/or disables `xp_cmdshell`
 - Executes system commands
+- Tree list for directories contents and UNC for capturing NTLMv2 hash or NTLM-relay
 - Read file content
 - Create directory and subdirectory recursively
 - Download files from MSSQL server system to local system